When the system and the people

-From 9.5-month ramp to 4.2 months — with the same hiring profile
+From 9.5-month ramp to 4.2 months — same hiring profile, same CRM

 The Problem

-A fast-growing DevOps platform was hiring 8–12 AEs per quarter but watching new reps take nearly 10 months to hit full quota.
+A fast-growing DevOps platform was hiring 8–12 AEs per quarter but watching new reps take nearly 10 months to hit full quota — despite a fully configured CRM and a mature RevOps function.
 Sales leadership blamed hiring quality.
-The data told a different story: onboarding was a 3-day product dump followed by shadow selling with no structure, no milestones, no accountability.
+The data told a different story: the CRM was built, but reps couldn't use it to navigate deals.
+Onboarding was a 3-day product dump disconnected from the sales process the system was designed to support.
+The RevOps team and the enablement function were operating in parallel universes.

 The Intervention

-We deployed a 90-day engagement: diagnosed the ramp bottleneck, redesigned the entire 30/60/90 onboarding architecture, built a certification framework, and installed a manager coaching cadence that made frontline leaders accountable for new hire development — not just quota.
+We deployed a 90-day engagement: diagnosed the disconnects between the CRM architecture and how reps were actually being trained, redesigned the 30/60/90 onboarding to map directly to deal stages, built a certification framework that tested reps on using the system to sell (not just product knowledge), and installed a manager coaching cadence that made frontline leaders accountable for the system-people connection — not just quota.

 The Outcome